BABY SQUIRREL REHABILITATION

 Be sure the baby has been in an outside cage for at least 3 weeks prior to release.
 The baby does not have the benefit of a mother to teach him the ropes in this new and strange world.
 Be sure the release area is safe from dogs, cats, a neighbor who does not like squirrels, and other predators.
 Be sure the area is not close to a well-traveled road.

-at least several weeks after release.
-Also be sure he knov where the food will be.
-If you are releasing in your yard, also put up a squirrel feeder (nut box) and keep it fillee with stripped sunflower seeds mixed with raw peanuts or
+BE sure there is plenty of water, food, and fruit and nut trees.
+I suggest the local state or federal reserve.
+The officials of these parks are usually happy to cooperate with the squirrel's release.
+Be sure to provide food for at least several weeks after release.
+Also be sure he know where the food will be.
+If you are releasing in your yard, also put up a squirrel feeder (nut box) and keep it filled with stripped sunflower seeds mixed with raw peanuts or other nonperishable items from the list above.
+He may become a permanent resident.

-Open the cage and let him go.
-For the first week after release, it is crucial that the baby is monitored until hE has his confidence and can find food and water.
-He must also learn to build a nest to sleep in and be able to ware off other squirrel bullies.
-He will probably return to thE cage to sleep and eat for a while.
+He must also learn to build a nest to sleep in and be able to ward off other squirrel bullies.
+He will probably return to the cage to sleep and eat for a while.
 Be sure he has fresh food and be sure to close the cage at night to keep predators out.
 Open the cage again at dawn so that he car continue to explore his new world.
-When he has found a nev home, he will not return to the cage again.
+When he has found a new home, he will not return to the cage again.

 SOME OTHER ADVISE